riazn/biallelic_hr/README.md

 		Note: More cancer types data are downloaded than the 24 cancer types used in this paper.

-# Run the following scripts to prepare the data for analysis and plotting:
+# B.) Run the following scripts to prepare the data for analysis in R:
 	1. Run stddata__2016_01_28/Somatic_all_cancers_paper.sh
 	2. Run stddata__2016_01_28/merge_COAD_READ.sh to create the colo data

+# C.) Uncompress copy number data
+	1. cd Supplementary_Files; tar -zxvf CopyNumberData.tgz

-# Run the following R codes in sequence to generate figures and P-values:
+# D.) Run the following R codes in sequence to generate figures and P-values:

 	1. Generate the mutation and allele specific copy number matrix:
 		Prep_1_Mutation_Data_Generation.R